Beaumont’s Weed & Pest Program

 Email us or phone us at 780-929-8782.

-Green spaces in town suffer from very high concentrations of broadleaf weeds, such as dandelions.
+Green spaces in Beaumont suffer from very high concentrations of broadleaf weeds, such as dandelions.
 We spray the spruce trees to control the spread and destruction caused by the yellow-headed spruce sawfly.

 Spraying will not take place within 30 meters of a playground or daycare, or in the flood zone surrounding any water body or waterway, including Storm Water Management Facilities.